kangminsu1/kangminsu1/README.md

 M.S in Inha University from South Korea.
 Major in Electro Software Engineering and Concentration is Autonomous Vehicle Engineering
 - 💼 &nbsp; A Field in Interest:

 Object Detection and Tracking with Camera & LiDAR using Deep Learning and Kalman Filtering.
-Localization with Particle Filtering.
-V2X System.
+Localization and V2X System.

 <h3> 🛠 &nbsp;Tech Stack</h3>